 From the producers: Jim Fingal has a small job: to fact check articles for one of the best magazines in the country.
 Jim Fingal’s boss has given him a big assignment: apply his skill to a groundbreaking piece by legendary author John D’Agata.
 And now, Jim Fingal has a huge problem: John made up some of his article.
 Well, a lot of his article.
 OK, actually, maybe the majority of it?
 What starts professional quickly becomes profane as one question rises to the surface: Can Jim Fingal ever just shut the fact up?

 “The Lifespan of a Fact” follows the controversy surrounding a John D’Agata’s essay about the suicide of a Las Vegas teen.
 Originally submitted to Harper’s, which pulled it from publication over fact-checking issues, D’Agata and his fact-checker Jim Fingal re-submitted the piece to The Believer magazine.
-The pair than co-wrote a 2012 book “The Lifespan of a Fact” about their debate over whether facts can be invented or changed in an essay.
+The pair then co-wrote a 2012 book “The Lifespan of a Fact” about their debate over whether facts can be invented or changed in an essay.

 Three-time Drama Desk nominee Daniel Radcliffe ("Equus," "How to Succeed in Business without Really Trying," "The Cripple of Inishmaan") plays fact-checker Fingal.
-Cherry Jones, a two-time for her work in "The Heiress" and "Doubt" plays Fingal’s boss and Tony nominee Bobby Cannavale ("Mauritius," "The Motherfu**er with the Hat") plays author D’Agata.
+Cherry Jones, a two-time Tony winner for her work in "The Heiress" and "Doubt" plays Fingal’s boss and Tony nominee Bobby Cannavale ("Mauritius," "The Motherfu**er with the Hat") plays author D’Agata.
 Tony Award nominee Leigh Silverman ("Violet," "Soft Power") directs.